 |Chest CT||Performed in patients with abnormal abdominal CT findings.|

 The treatment of GCT is heavily dependent on the stage of the disease.
 The first step towards staging is to perform orchiectomy to determine the histologic features.
-Histology and Radiology with Tumor markers assessment whenever relevant; help in ascertaining the correct stage of the disease and developing the most definite management protocol.
+Histology and radiology with tumor markers assessment whenever relevant; help in ascertaining the correct stage of the disease and developing the most definite management protocol.
+Most patients with germ cell cancer will need to be treated with combination chemotherapy for at least 3 cycles.
+The chemotherapy regimen most commonly used in germ cell tumors is called PEB (or BEP), and consists of bleomycin, etoposide, a platinum-based antineoplastic (cisplatin)

 The AJCC staging for GCTs is universally followed.
-Based on four parameters: T (Tumor size), N for lymph node status, M for metastasis and S for serum markers status; there are 4 stages defined from stage I for locally contained disease to a progressively increasingly complex grading where stage IV implies distant metastatic illness.
+Based on four parameters: T for primary tumor, N for lymph node status, M for metastasis and S for serum markers status; there are 4 stages defined from stage I for locally contained disease to a progressively increasingly complex grading where stage IV implies distant metastatic illness.
 AJCC staging details are as follows:

 |Primary tumor (T)||pTx: primary tumor cannot be assessed